Commercial Use Authorization Stipulations

 13. Shuttle Service

-• Holder and their employees are required to inform passengers that they are being dropped off in a residential subdivision located within the KNHL in which public NPS-managed lands and privately owned lands are interspersed and crossed by road easements that provide access to property owners and their guests.
+• CUA holder (holder) and their employees are encouraged to inform passengers they are entering a historically significant site called the Kennecott Mines National Historic Landmark (KNHL) located within a unit of the National Park Service (NPS) called Wrangell-St. Elias National Park and Preserve.
+Holder and their employees are encouraged to inform passengers that they are being dropped off in a residential subdivision located within the KNHL in which public NPS-managed lands and privately owned lands are interspersed and crossed by road easements that provide access to property owners and their guests.

 • The following statements must be prominently posted in all shuttle vehicles:

-• This vehicle will be entering a historically significant site called the Kennecott Mines National Historic Landmark (KNHL) located within a unit of the National Park Service (NPS) called Wrangell-St. Elias National Park and Preserve.
+o This vehicle will be entering a historically significant site called the Kennecott Mines National Historic Landmark (KNHL) located within a unit of the National Park Service (NPS) called Wrangell-St. Elias National Park and Preserve.

-• Passengers will be dropped off in a residential subdivision located within the KNHL in which public NPS- managed lands and privately owned lands are interspersed and crossed by road easements that provide access to property owners and their guests.
+o Passengers will be dropped off in a residential subdivision located within the KNHL in which public NPS- managed lands and privately owned lands are interspersed and crossed by road easements that provide access to property owners and their guests.

-• Shuttle driver or other employees may provide disembarking passengers with a general orientation to the mill town while located within the shuttle turnaround area but are not authorized to accompany passengers beyond the turnaround area into the mill town.
+• Shuttle drivers or other employees may provide disembarking passengers with a general orientation to the mill town while located within the shuttle turnaround area but are not authorized to accompany passengers beyond the turnaround area into the mill town.

 • Shuttle vehicles may have up to four (4) decals or signs per vehicle that display the following language: “NPS- authorized shuttle service operator.”
 Decals/signs must be no larger than three (3) feet by three (3) feet in size and must be approved by NPS prior to installation.